hydephp/develop/README.md

+# HydePHP Frontend Assets

-# About this directory
+## About this repository

-Files in this directory are the source of truth for the Hyde frontend resources.
+Files in this repository are the source of truth for the Hyde frontend resources.

+### Source files
+- hyde.scss
+- hyde.js

+### Compiled files
+- hyde.css
+- hyde.min.js

+### About the files

 #### App.css
 This file is mostly blank and only contains the TailwindCSS imports and is the suggested location for users to place their own custom CSS.